MichalRem/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-Repository contains data science projects developed mainly in Python.
+Repository contains data science projects developed mainly in Python, but also by using SQL and Tableau.
 I completed the projects to improve my data related skills and gain more experience.
 - If you would like to chat with me about the portfolio, work opportunities, or collaboration please contact me via e-mail: michal.rembelski@gmail.com.
 - Please, notice that sometimes github fails to render the ipynb notebooks, in that case copy and paste link to the project you would like to see in https://nbviewer.jupyter.org/ website